OpenDreamKit/OpenDreamKit.github.io/_activities/2016-08-03-gap-docker-jupyter.md

 # firefox http://localhost:8888
 ```

-The above commands will start a docker container with jupyter and a complete GAP installation ready to use.
+The above commands will start a Docker container with Jupyter and a complete GAP installation ready to use.
 Here's an
 example session:

 ![Jupyter/GAP/Docker](/public/img/gap-docker-jupyter-demo.png){: .center-image }

-Note that this is an early version, and the roadmap for the next release is already quite clearly laid out.
-Contributions
+Note that this is an early version, and the roadmap for the next release is already quite
+clearly laid out with many improvements.
+Contributions to [GAP-Jupyter](https://github.com/gap-packages/jupyter-gap),
-to GAP-Jupyter and the GAP system itself are very welcome.
-Please submit them through the appropriate trackers on github.
+and the [GAP system](https://github.com/gap-system/gap) itself are very welcome.

+Please contact us through the appropriate trackers on [GitHub](https://github.com).